 Please be aware that both myWSU and Blackboard portals are experiencing intermittent outages as a result of a series of preventative maintenance tasks in preparation for the beginning of the fall semester.

-in the nation for offering “stellar examples of writing in the disciplines.”
-WSU is the only Pac-12 university named.
-It stands among an elite group of institutions that includes Brown, Cornell, Harvard, Princeton, and Duke.
+for offering “stellar examples of writing in the disciplines.”
+WSU is the only university in the Pacific Northwest of 18 schools named.
+It stands among an elite group of institutions that includes Brown, Harvard, Princeton, Yale, and Stanford.
 For more than a decade, US News has identified WSU’s writing program as one of the nation’s best.

 The nation’s highest honor for scientific researchers

 Engineering researchers among the most cited in the world

 Numerous faculty members rank among the most cited in the world for their academic research and publications, according to Thomson Reuters.
 Among them:

 YueHe Lin (School of Mechanical and Materials Engineering), whose research explores synthesis and characterization of functional nanomaterials; materials and devices for sensing, bioimaging, and drug delivery; materials and systems for water monitoring and treatment; nanomaterials for energy conversion and storage; electrochemistry and electrocatalysis

 Alex Guenther (atmospheric research), lead developer of the Model of Emissions of Gases and Aerosols from Nature (MEGAN), which is used by the scientific and regulatory communities to simulate biogenic emissions for regional air quality and global earth system modeling